Crunch-io/ta-da/content/dev/features/dashboards.md

 date = "2019-04-08T23:20:47-04:00"
 publishdate = "2019-04-11T20:29:07+0000"
-title = "Customizable dashboards" news_description = "Crunch dashboards have just had a <b>major</b> upgrade, availble now for our Early Access users.
+title = "Customizable dashboards" news_description = "Crunch dashboards have just had a <b>major</b> upgrade, available now for our Early Access users.
 Check out all the great customizations you can now make.
-Click here to learn more." description = "Crunch dashboards have just had a major upgrade, availble now for our Early Access users.
+Click here to learn more." description = "Crunch dashboards have just had a major upgrade, available now for our Early Access users.
 Check out all the great customizations you can now make." weight = 20 tags = ["dashboards"] categories = ["feature"]